Algorithm

 • Subscriber Growth Rate: Quality of audience building over time

-• Video-to-Video Performance: How well the algorithm promotes your new content to existing subscribers
+• Video-to-Video Performance: How well the algorithm promotes new content to existing subscribers

 • Search Performance: How well your content ranks for relevant keywords